 Simon has served on the editorial boards of a number of key international journals in his field (such as Sociology of Health & Illness; Health; Social Theory & Health), and regularly reviews for major funding bodies such as the ESRC, including panel membership of the ESRC seminar series competition (2014).
 He is also a Fellow of the Royal Society of Arts (RSA) and a Regional Fellow of the Royal Society of Medicine (RSM).

 Simon's research to date falls into the following interrelated areas of sociology and politics pertaining to the body, health and emotion; bioscience, biomedicine, biopolitics; media, culture and everyday/night life.
-He also has longstanding interests in social theory (particularly realist social theory, psychoanalytically informed social theory, and biologically minded social theory) and social research methods (both quantitative and qualitative), including newly emerging interests in biosocial methods and complexity within the biological and social sciences today.
+He also has longstanding interests in social theory (particularly realist social theory, relational sociology, psychoanalytically informed social theory, and biologically minded social theory) and social research methods (both quantitative and qualitative), including newly emerging interests in biosocial methods and complexity within the biological and social sciences today.